hoperedemption/icRogue/README.md

 </p>

 ## Introduction
-**icRogue** is a dungeon exploration game developed as part of a first-year introductory programming course.
+**icRogue** is a dungeon exploration game developed as part of a first-year introductory programming course at EPFL.
 The objective is to navigate through a mysterious castle, collect items, battle enemies, and ultimately defeat the final boss, Mew.
 Along the way, players will encounter various rooms containing treasures, challenges, and a merchant who offers valuable upgrades.

+Special thanks to Prof. Jamila Sam for the project idea and for developping the game engine.
+The project is joint effort with my friend Yassine El Graoui.

 ## Gameplay
 ### Objective